Colours

 number Kitty has inserted.

-Have remote Emacs links open in the desktop browser
+Have remote Emacs open links in the desktop browser

 When links are rendered in Emacs, for instance when reading email in mu4e or viewing notes in org-mode, the URL is hidden, like on a web page.
 When running a GUI Emacs, hitting enter on these links will open them in the desktop browser.
 However, when Emacs runs on a remote machine, a hack is needed.